leanghok120/Dotfiles/README.md

 ## Introduction

-This repository contains my personal config files for i3, neovim, and tmux aimed at creating an efficient and **blazingly** fast desktop environment.
+This repository contains my personal config files for i3, neovim, and tmux aimed at creating an efficient, basic and **blazingly fast** desktop experience.

 ## Dependencies